grafov/go-playground/README.md

 to setup `go-mode` and helper tools for working with code in a comfortable way.

 ## Features

-* works under [go-mode](https://github.com/dominikh/go-mode.el) with all your plugins (like lsp, linters and so on)
+* uses [go-mode](https://github.com/dominikh/go-mode.el) with all your plugins (like lsp, linters and so on)
+* allow to import external packages
 * keeps the library of snippets under a customized root path
-* allows split the code into arbitrary number of files
-* allows add new subdirs with subpackages
-* import any external packages
+* support multiple source filcces (or subpackages) for a snippet
-* compatible with Go modules but could be customized for old GOPATH way
+* compatible with Go modules

 ## Install
 First install `go-mode` and `gotest` — these are mandatory.
 Setup any additional tools you want for Golang (see Emacs Wiki for guides or google for "emacs+golang").
 Minimal way is install `goimports` that automatically add import clauses to your snippets.
 For a fully functional Go IDE look at `lsp` and supplementary packages.